procf/RhINNs/main/fractional_models/Readme.md

 ## Background... ish

-Suppose you have a system of coupled ODEs:
+Suppose you have a viscoelastic material.
+Canonically, the simplest model that you can use to predict the material behavior (e.g., stress in rate-controlled rheometry) is the Maxwell viscoelastic model:
 ```math
     \sigma(t)+\frac{\eta}{G}\frac{\partial \sigma(t)}{\partial t}=-\eta\dot\epsilon (t)
 ```